Models of Jacobians of curves: The N eron mapping property of LogPic

-is a log smooth cover, but does not admit a refinement by a log \'etale cover in characteristic $p$.
+where $\bb G_m, \bb A^1$ have their toric log structure is a log smooth cover, but does not admit a refinement by a log \'etale cover in characteristic $p$.
 It does admit a refinement by a Kummer cover, and this is in fact a general phenomenon; one can show using the results of \cite{adiprasito2018semistable} that every log smooth cover can be refined by a cover that is a composite of log \'etale covers and Kummer maps. \end{remark}

 \begin{remark} Suppose $\mathcal N/S$ is a functor on $(\cat{LSch}/S)$ with the log N\'eron mapping property with respect to $U\subset S$.
 Then $\frak s_*\mathcal N$ has the N\'eron mapping property with respect to $\ul U\subset \ul S$ since, for every smooth morphism of schemes $g\colon T\to \ul S$, the morphism $(T,g^*M_S)\to S$ is log smooth. \end{remark}